sraisty/tmg-react/README.md

 * 100% Javascript, primarily the ES6 variant of Javascript.
 * Currently a hybrid application, but down the road hope to do Native iOS and Android apps via Meteor's Cordova integration (with Iconic or React Native for the UI design).
-* Aiming toward a solution that can operate with spotty connectivity, but this is primarily a CONNECTED solution because the cloud enables sharing and mobility, our application's CORE VALUE.
+* Aiming toward a solution that can operate with spotty connectivity down the road, but this is primarily a CONNECTED solution because the cloud enables sharing and mobility, the application's CORE VALUE.

 ### Development / Build Workflow Overview